 Some of the most popular peonies are variations of the Paeonia lactiflora species.
-While these Chinese peonies are gorgeous, they are not well-suited to Southern climates.
+These Chinese peonies are gorgeous, but they are not well-suited to Southern climates.

-However, you can find heat-tolerant peonies, many of which are hybrids of two different peony species.
+However, you can find heat-tolerant peonies and many hybrids of two different peony species.
 Here are some popular options that can grow well in Florida.